Bumthang District: Economy

-Bumthang farms yield buckwheat, dairy products, honey, apples, potato, rice, woolen products and many other products.
-Bumthang is rich in producing wheat, buckwheat, dairy products, and potatoes.
-Bumthang is also nationally famous for yatha and bumthna matha weaving.
+Bumthang's primary agricultural products are wheat, buckwheat, dairy, honey, apples, potatoes, rice, and wool.
+Bumthang is also nationally famous for its textiles, such as yathra and mathra weaving.

 Languages

 East Bodish languages are primarily spoken in Bumthang District.

 The language spoken in the Bumthang district is known as Bumthangkha.
 It is a Tibeto-Burman language mutually intelligible with Khengkha and closely related to Dzongkha, the national language of Bhutan.
 Bumthangkha is partially comprehensible to speakers of Dzongkha, which originated in valleys to the west of Bumthang.
 Each of the four valleys of Bumthang has its own dialect, and the remnants of the Kheng kingdom, near and in Zhemgang District to the south, speak Khengkha.
-Historically, Bhumthangkha and its speakers have had close contact with speakers of Kurtöpkha to the east, Nupbikha to the west, and Khengkha to the south, to the extent that they may be considered part of a wider collection of "Bumthang languages."
+Historically, Bhumthangkha and its speakers have had close contact with speakers of Kurtöpkha to the east, Nupbikha to the west, and Khengkha to the south, to the extent that they may be considered part of a wider collection of "Bumthang languages".

 Brokkat, an endangered Southern Bodish language, is spoken by about 300 people in the village of Dhur in Bumthang Valley.
 The language is a remnant of pastoral yakherd communities.